Back

 Still, in some carnivorous plant species, a cat can easily reach the nectar or enzymes.
 Therefore, we always recommend certain species of carnivorous plants for cat owners.
 Not all carnivorous plants are suitable for a cat.
 The species we advise against are the Drosera and Pinguicula species.
 This is because they have their nectar / enzymes sitting directly on the traps.
 These two species both use an adhesive trap.
 This means that the 'trap' sits on the leaf or stems, as it were.
 So in easy reach for a cat.
 Chances are that a cat will sniff and even nibble at this.
 The nectar is not necessarily poisonous, but a cat can get sick from it.
 For this reason, the following species are more suitable for a household with cats:

-Nepenthes (Cup plant): This is a tropical plant with cup traps.
+Nepenthes (Pitcher plant): This is a tropical plant with cup traps.
 These cups contain the enzymes.
 The cups often have a narrow opening making it a lot harder for a cat to get in.
 Because the cat can't reach the enzymes, this plant can't do much harm.

-Dionaea Muscipula (Venus Flytrap): For this plant, a cat is actually more dangerous than the other way around.
-The Venus Flytrap uses a folding trap.
+Dionaea Muscipula (Venus Fly trap): For this plant, a cat is actually more dangerous than the other way around.
+The Venus Fly trap uses a folding trap.
 The trap closes after the hairs in the trap have been touched at least 3 times.
 Only when the trap is closed do the enzymes process the prey.
 A cat never fits into such a trap, and is therefore not dangerous for a cat.

 Leave a comment